stars

 SOLAR DYNAMICS

-Protons compose the solar winds of stars and induce like charge in the same instant as two electrons cycle a positron trio through singularity and like charges induced in the same instant are electrically repelled, powering the solar wind.
-Starlight ionizes atoms in deep space freeing electrons which cycle in the same instant as solar ions.
-Opposite charges induced in the same instant are electrically attracted, inducing a voltage potential between stars and deep space.
+Protons compose solar winds and protons induce monopole charge as 2 electrons cycle a positron trio through singularity in the same instant and like charges induced in the same instant are electrically repelled.
+The repelling force between ions powers the solar wind and starlight ionizes atoms in deep space, freeing electrons which induce monopole charge in the same instant as solar ions.

 protons are photons